enonic/lib-react4xp/README.md

 ## Overview

-Taking a look at the 3 main approaches to rendering with React4xp, as well as two important concepts: the `jsxPath`, and _entries_.
+Introducing the 3 main approaches to rendering with React4xp, as well as two important concepts: the `jsxPath`, and _entries_.

+For more technicalities, see [How It Works](#how-it-works).

 ### Usage: 3 main ways to render